- Dean of Students Home

 FAQ about Reporting Conduct Violations

 1. What happens when I refer a student to the Dean of Students Office?

-The student is sent a letter and an email to their CSUSM account from the Dean of Students Office that asks them to contact our office to schedule a meeting with the Assistant Dean of Students regarding that complaint.
+The student is sent a letter and an email to their CSUSM account from the Dean of Students Office that asks them to contact our office to schedule a meeting with the Associate Dean of Students regarding that complaint.
 The student will also be referred to the California Code of Regulations under Title V, section 41301-41304 and the student conduct procedure at Cal State San Marcos (E.O.
-1073).
+1098).

 2. What will happen at this conference?